auth0/docs/articles/quickstart/backend/java-spring-security5/interactive.md

 ## Install dependencies {{{ data-action="code" data-code="application.yml#1:6" }}}

-<p>If you are using Gradle, you can add the required dependencies using the <a href="https://docs.spring.io/spring-boot/docs/current/gradle-plugin/reference/html/">Spring Boot Gradle Plugin</a> and the <a href="https://docs.spring.io/dependency-management-plugin/docs/current/reference/html/">Dependency Management Plugin</a> to resolve dependency versions:</p><p><pre><code>// build.gradle
+<p>If you are using Gradle, you can add the required dependencies using the <a href="https://docs.spring.io/spring-boot/docs/current/gradle-plugin/reference/html/" target="_blank" rel="noreferrer noopener">Spring Boot Gradle Plugin</a> and the <a href="https://docs.spring.io/dependency-management-plugin/docs/current/reference/html/" target="_blank" rel="noreferrer noopener">Dependency Management Plugin</a> to resolve dependency versions:</p><p><pre><code>// build.gradle